 Background

-The manner of the alleged offending means some children may be recommended for screening for infectious diseases.
-The Victorian Department of Health, in partnership with Victoria Police, is directly contacting families who may have been affected with further information.
+The manner of the alleged offending means some children may be recommended for screening for infectious diseases, and also because infectious diseases can be transmitted in different ways.

-We acknowledge how distressing this will be for all families involved and the impact it will have on the broader community.
-Everything possible is being done to provide the vital support now required.
+We acknowledge how distressing this is for all families involved and everything possible is being done to provide the vital support now required.

 A list of the childcare centres where the alleged offender worked is available in the table below.